meltano/meltano/docs/src/_reference/settings.md

 If you'd like to send the tracking data to a different Google Analytics account than the one run by the Meltano team, the Tracking IDs can be configured using the [`tracking_ids.*` settings](#analytics-tracking-ids) below.

-If you'd like to send the tracking data to a different Snowplow account than the one run by the Meltnao team, the collector endpoints can be configured using the [`snowplow.collector_endpoints` setting](#snowplowcollector_endpoints).
+If you'd like to send the tracking data to a different Snowplow account than the one run by the Meltano team, the collector endpoints can be configured using the [`snowplow.collector_endpoints` setting](#snowplowcollector_endpoints).

 If you'd prefer to use Meltano _without_ sending the team this kind of data, you can disable tracking entirely using one of these methods: